Subscriber Update - May 2024

 Do note that these are just our views, our analysis that is just one of the many possibilities that the future holds.
 Our recommendations are released irrespective of our views/analysis about the market.
 We do believe our recommendations will survive the market better than the rest.

 A hypothetical equal-weighted portfolio of our recommendations is used to calculate returns for the investment period.
 All our BUY recommendations released last year (31-May-2023) were updated to SELL on 31-May-2024.
-The returns showed in the table above are as on end of the day, 31st May 2024.

 Both the portfolios have performed better than their benchmark indices.
 The overall returns are within the expected range considering the buoyancy in the markets and underlying company performances.